 Health Information Technology

-Associate Degree and Diploma Programs Available
+Bachelor Degree, Associate Degree, and Diploma Programs Available

 Midstate College offers three programs in the Health Information Technology department for students interested in pursuing careers in health care, but working with physicians, nurses, lawyers, administrators and executives, rather than directly with patients.

-The Health Information Technology AAS degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Health Information Technology AAS Degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Graduates of a CAHIIM-accredited program are eligible to take the American Health Information Management Association (AHIMA) Registered Health Information Technician (RHIT) exam.

 This program prepares the student for an entry-level position as a coder or biller in a healthcare setting.
 The curriculum provides a basis in medical, pharmacologic, diagnostic and procedural terminology, human anatomy, pathophysiology, and disease processes, followed by the review and analysis of health records, assignment of diagnosis and procedure codes, and the reporting of data to insurance companies and the government for reimbursement.
 The program provides information about coding along with valuable experience using CPT/HCPCS (Current Procedural Terminology/Healthcare Common Procedure Coding System), and ICD-10-CM/PCS (International Classification of Diseases, 10th revision clinical modification/procedure coding system) coding systems are included.
 Medical Coding is the process of reviewing medical information documented in patient records to translate the documentation into codes that are utilized for billing, statistics, research, and many other purposes.